A Drupal User's Glossary

 - code or markup that defines the structure, presentation, etc.

 Website Custodian: A "website custodian" is the full-time staff member assigned by the information owner or information manager to oversee the development and maintenance of a website.

-Website Maintainer: A "website maintainer" is the individual responsible for day-to-day content management and maintenance duties necessary for a particular web site, as determined by the website custodian.
-The website maintainer is designated by the website custodian, and may be the same individual.
+Website Maintainer: A "website maintainer" is the individual responsible for the day-to-day content management and maintenance duties necessary for a particular website, as determined by the website custodian.
+The website maintainer is designated by the website custodian and may be the same individual.

 WYSIWYG: pronounced wizz-ee-wig, it is an acronym for What You See Is What You Get.
 In computing, a WYSIWYG editor is a system in which content, such as text and graphics, can be edited in a form closely resembling its appearance when printed or displayed as a finished product, such as a printed document, web page, or slide presentation.